How to Make Apps for Windows 8: Preliminary Considerations

 Although more free-spirited developers may be put off by Microsoft’s rather paternalistic approach towards development, less seasoned programmers will probably appreciate the wide variety of app templates on offer.
 It looks like Microsoft aims to host apps with a very particular profile, and they’re doing their hardest to try and create an environment in which they will be produced by developers by force of habit.
 As with the rest of the developer tools available for the Windows Store, these templates are available for free, allowing you complete access as long as you have a development license.

 Beyond these considerations, you’ll be happy to learn that there has been at least some drive to attract new talent from a variety of different programming schools – this even extends to attempts to poach talent from iOS.
 Much effort has been put into making the development process for both platforms as streamlined and similar as possible.
-There have even been explicit overtures from Microsoft to persuade iOS developers to recreate similar apps for the Windows 8 platform.
+There have even been explicit overtures from Microsoft to persuade iOS developers to recreate similar apps for the Windows 8 platform (by marisol at testsforge).
 Guides for achieving this type of synchronicity are available directly from the Microsoft site itself.
 For all the noise that has been made about overly-restrictive rules, it does seem that developing on Windows 8 may actually be a much more amenable place to start for junior digital creatives.